Prevent Policy

 |

-CICM Safeguarding Officer understands how to contact the local Police Prevent Officer where there are concerns about radicalisation. |
+CICM Safeguarding Officer understands how to contact the local Police PREVENT Officer where there are concerns about radicalisation. |

 CICM Credit Academy Board monitors CICM records of any referrals and annual self-assessment against this requirement. |